-The easiest way to find real Rove carts is use their store locator.
+The easiest way to find real Rove carts is to use their store locator.
 If the store you got it from is not in there, it might not be a legitimate store.
 When you get them on the street in other states, make sure to check out the sticker situation explained above.
-If there’s no sticker you can be sure it is a fake and not legitimate.
+If there’s no sticker you can be sure it is fake and not legitimate.

 Fake cartridge does no always mean bunk oil

 Some vendors might just be using the hardware and putting good oil in it.
 More likely than not, fake carts are going to be junk, but there are some oil makers out there just using the hardware.
 They would be better off just using CCELL carts than a fake brand, but a fake branded cart does not always mean the oil sucks too.
 However, on fake carts there is no quality control, so who knows if there is a safe level of pesticides and residual solvents in the carts.

 See our other posts on fake cartridges